Looking way beyond the now

 Naked wines – benefitting from a very engaged customer base

 Naked Wines (www.nakedwines.com) is a new small position in BGUK’s portfolio.
 The company has a quirky model whereby it effectively crowdfunds independent wine makers, for a subscription of around £20 a month in the UK, and then sells these wines to its supporters at preferential prices.
 Reflecting this approach, it has a very engaged community around it, with very loyal customers.
-Recently, the company has been loss-making, as it has been investing heavily in acquiring new customers, which is expensive, but the economics of its existing customers are in BGUK’s managers’ view very good.
+Recently, the company has been loss-making, as it has been investing heavily in new customer acquisition, which is expensive, but the economics of its existing customers are in BGUK’s managers’ view very good.

 BGUK’s managers think that there is a big opportunity for the company in the US, which they describe as a very mature wine-buying market, with very sticky customers.
 They acknowledge that the company is still a niche offering, in a very competitive market, but highlight that the size of the addressable market is huge.
 They observe that Naked Wine’s customers tend to be repeat buyers and also tend to increase their size of their orders over time.
 They think that the company could double its revenues over the next five years and is able to earn very good margins on these.

 Darryl Rawlings has been appointed to the company’s board and is chairman designate (he is expected to takeover following the company’s AGM this year).
-Darryl is the founder and chief executive of Trupanion, a direct-to-consumer monthly subscription business that provides medical insurance for cats and dogs in the US and Canada.
+Darryl is the founder and chief executive of Trupanion, a D2C monthly subscription business that provides medical insurance for cats and dogs in the US and Canada.
 BGUK’’s managers believe that his extensive experience of developing online subscription-based businesses will be very valuable to Naked Wines in driving its next leg of growth, while keeping a rein on customer acquisition costs.

 Top 10 holdings